 SerialDescriptor

 Serial descriptor is an inherent property of KSerializer that describes the structure of the serializable type.
-The structure of the serializable type is not only the characteristic of the type itself, but also of the serializer as well, meaning that one type can have multiple descriptors that have completely different structure.
+The structure of the serializable type is not only the characteristic of the type itself, but also of the serializer as well, meaning that one type can have multiple descriptors that have completely different structures.

 For example, the class class Color(val rgb: Int) can have multiple serializable representations, such as {"rgb": 255}, "#0000FF", [0, 0, 255] and {"red": 0, "green": 0, "blue": 255}.
-Representations are determined by serializers and each such serializer has its own descriptor that identifies each structure in a distinguishable and format-agnostic manner.
+Representations are determined by serializers, and each such serializer has its own descriptor that identifies each structure in a distinguishable and format-agnostic manner.

 Structure

-Serial descriptor is identified by its name and consists of a kind, potentially empty set of children elements and additional metadata.
+Serial descriptor is identified by its name and consists of a kind, potentially empty set of children elements, and additional metadata.

 • serialName uniquely identifies the descriptor (and the corresponding serializer) for non-generic types.
 For generic types, the actual type substitution is omitted from the string representation, and the name identifies the family of the serializers without type substitutions.
 However, type substitution is accounted for in equals and hashCode operations, meaning that descriptors of generic classes with the same name but different type arguments are not equal to each other. serialName is typically used to specify the type of the target class during serialization of polymorphic and sealed classes, for observability and diagnostics.

-• Kind defines what this descriptor represents: primitive, enum, object, collection etc.
+• Kind defines what this descriptor represents: primitive, enum, object, collection, etc.

 • Children elements are represented as serial descriptors as well and define the structure of the type's elements.